runspired/listicle/blog-posts/part-1.md

 **_Our Application_**

-**Listicle** is an application full of Top 20 lists for you to read, and the simple setup of a feed to scroll through available lists.
+**Listicle** is an application full of Top 20 lists for you to read, with the simple setup of a feed to scroll through available lists.
 As the name suggests, each list has 20 items.
 And of course our lists are created by our wonderful staff of authors.

 Let's look at how we model `Author`, `List` and `Item`.